What are we? Where are we going?

 - Almost all interviewees share a passion for problem solving.
 Bruce Tate notes that while there must be pain involved in learning, finding time to re-expose oneself to the beginner’s mindset helps keep the mind limber and staves off burnout.
 But it is noted that not all employers are prepared to invest in the time and space required for creative growth.
 Yet the less generous industries are the ones pushing people to do the repetitive work that will likely be replaced by automatization.

 What are we?
-To conclude, and to return to the beginning, when I look around I see a lot of people – like those mentioned above – who put in overtime to both continue to learn, make, and keep the fun in digital ventures.
+To come full circle, when I look around I see a lot of people who are putting in overtime to both continue to learn, make, and keep the fun in digital ventures.
 I hope that we, in 2022, will show ourselves to be tool, language (symbol)-using beings who co-create freedom in the always-unfinished business of self-actualization.

 They will say it is careless, unfinished.
 It is true that one is not a good judge of one’s own work, nevertheless I believe that this canvas not only surpasses all my previous work, but that I will never do anything better or even like it.
 Before dying I put into it all my energy, a passion so painful, in terrible circumstances, and a vision so clear, needing no correction, that the hastiness disappears and life surges up.
 It doesn’t smell of the model, of conventional techniques and the so-called rules from all of which I have always liberated myself, though sometimes with trepidation . . . – Paul Gauguin on his masterpiece Where do we come from?
 What are we?
 Where are we going? via